 - Next, ensure that you have the ecosystem to support the sideloading of the apps through ADB.
 If you haven’t done this already, follow this article to learn how to Sideload Android Apps on Windows 11.

 - The next step is to download the latest stable version of the Amazon AppStore app.
-You can get it externally, but the safest place to download is from the official Amazon download page.
+You can get it externally, but the safest place to download it is from the official Amazon download page.

 Note: Copy the location path where the .apk was downloaded because we’ll need it at step 6.

-- Once the download is complete, press Windows key + R to open up a Windows Terminal window by pressing Windows key + R, then type ‘wt’ and press Ctrl + Shift + Enter.
+- Once the download is complete, press the Windows key + R to open up a Windows Terminal window by pressing Windows key + R, then type ‘wt’ and press Ctrl + Shift + Enter.